Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Abstract

 \section{Abstract}

-Adsorption of surfactants to fluid interfaces occurs in daily-life and technological contexts like dish washing and oil spill remediation.
+Adsorption of surfactants to fluid interfaces occurs in numerous daily-life and technological contexts.
 The surfactant surface coverage $\Gamma$ governs interface characteristics like tension $\gamma$, viscoelastic properties, and the stability of thin foam films.
 Directly measuring $\Gamma$ as a function of the bulk concentration $c$ is highly desirable but challenging, particularly for non-ionic surfactants that lack easily detectable labels.
-Here, we propose a generic approach to deduce the adsorption isotherm $\Gamma(c)$: As a first step, we use atomistic molecular dynamics simulations of surfactant-loaded air/water interfaces with known $\Gamma$ to obtain interfacial electron density profiles.
-From these profiles, we then compute theoretical X-ray reflectivity curves, which we compare with experimental measurements to find the matching $c$.
-We focus on two non-ionic surfactants (\ce{C12EO6} and $\beta$-\ce{C12G2}) with previously verified force fields to demonstrate how this combined approach of experiments and simulations can determine the adsorption isotherm.
-By using the equation of state $\gamma(\Gamma)$ from simulations, our results replicate the measured surface tension isotherms $\gamma(c)$.\\
+Neutron reflectometry is currently the only generally applicable method, but it is not available for routine experiments.
+Here, we propose a simulation-assisted approach to deduce the adsorption isotherm $\Gamma(c)$ from X-ray reflectivity data: As a first step, we use atomistic molecular dynamics simulations of surfactant-loaded air/water interfaces with prespecified $\Gamma$ to obtain interfacial electron density profiles.
+From these profiles, we compute theoretical X-ray reflectivity curves and compare them with experimental measurements to determine the matching bulk concentration.
+We focus on two non-ionic surfactants (\ce{C12EO6} and $\beta$-\ce{C12G2}) with previously established force fields to illustrate how this combined approach of experiments and simulations can determine the adsorption isotherm.
+Additional insights are gained through comparison with the measured surface tension isotherms $\gamma(c)$, based on the equation of state $\gamma(\Gamma)$ from simulations.\\

 \textbf{Keywords:} monolayer, surface tension, critical micelle concentration, adsorption models